fetchq/console/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/fetchq/console/tree/main)

-## Cloud Development
+## Contribute in GitPod

-Do you want to contribute?
+🤜 Do you want to contribute?
 Wait no more: GitPod lets you run the entire development environment from your browser.
 **FOR FREE**.

 Just click on the following button and have fun hacking the Console around.
-Don't forget to open a PR when you are happy with your work 😎.
+And don't forget to **open a Pull Request** when you are happy with your work 😎.

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/fetchq/console)